5 Remedies to solve sleep problems

-A good, steady night's sleep is crucial to getting the most out of your day.
+A good, stable night's rest is crucial for a day ful of energy.
 You sleep about a third of your life.
-During that time, both your body and mind unwind and recharge their batteries for the day ahead.
+During that time, both your body and mind relax and recharge their batteries for the next day.

 Unfortunately, too many people experience sleeping problems.
 A Partena study even shows that about 20% of all Flemish people take sleeping pills.
 Although sleeping pills make you fall asleep, they do not improve your sleep.
 Sleeping problems should rather be solved permanently, because sleeping pills do not result in more quality sleep.

-But what are the causes of sleep problems?
+But what causes sleep problems?
 How do you solve sleep problems?
-Be sure to read on!
+Read next!

 3 main causes of sleep problems

 Sleeping problems are not always caused by your body.
-Your home can just as easily be the cause.
-Think then of:
+Your home can also be the cause.
+Then think about:

 - noisy neighbours